vehemont/Favero_Repeater/README.md

 <h3>Microcontroller to Favero</h3>

-The section in the [schematic](Schematic_Favero_Overlay.pdf) for "Favero Serial Parser" is what is required for a serial connection from the microcontroller to the Favero scoring machine.
+The section in the [diagram](Favero_repeater.png) shows what is required from the microcontroller to the Favero scoring machine.

 - Plug one end of an RJ-11 cable into the Favero FA scoring machine serial port on the back (keep powered off completely until ready to test).
 - Wemo 3.3V pin to Favero RJ-11 pin 1.
 - Wemo RX pin to Favero RJ-11 pin 2.
 - Wemo GND pin to Favero RJ-11 pin 3.
     - There must be a 100 Ohm resistor in between the Favero scoring machine and GND (no other devices need the 100 ohm resistor).
     - The GND pin on the Wemo will also need to be connected to your LED strips and their power source ground as well.
+A common ground between the components is required.

 <h3>Microcontroller to LEDs</h3>